Georgetown Core Curriculum Requirements

 Please refer to each school/college for courses that will specifically fulfill this requirement.

-Through the Core, the Theology Department is committed to fostering in students a critically appreciative awareness of the religious dimension of human existence, and to assisting students in reflecting upon their own experience and understanding in that enlarged context.
+Through the Core, the Theology and Religious Studies Department is committed to fostering in students a critically appreciative awareness of the religious dimension of human existence, and to assisting students in reflecting upon their own experience and understanding in that enlarged context.
 The first course provides this foundation while the second course allows students to develop their critical awareness by applying it to a particular area of interest in religion or theology.

-Every Georgetown student will take one writing course, WRIT-015: Writing and Culture Seminar, that provides students with opportunities to connect their writing with critical reading and thinking, inquiry, and analysis.
+Every Georgetown student will take one writing course, WRIT-1150: Writing and Culture Seminar, that provides students with opportunities to connect their writing with critical reading and thinking, inquiry, and analysis.
 The Writing and Culture Seminar approaches writing through three interrelated frameworks: writing as a tool for inquiry, writing as a process, and practice writing in different rhetorical situations.
 Each section focuses on a cultural theme, with readings and assignments that engage students with compelling questions and problems.
 Seminar readings provide texts for analysis as well as models and motives for student writing.
 Students are encouraged to complete this course during their first year at Georgetown.

 The second half of the Writing Core is an intensive writing experience located within the student’s chosen major, embedded within the requirements as determined by that program.
 The Integrated Writing requirement will prepare students to use the relevant forms, styles, and conventions of their chosen area(s) of study.
 Because writing reflects ways of thinking in academic practice, attention to writing in the major will enhance the student’s learning of concepts, materials, and methods in their fields.
 Each major’s Integrated Writing requirement is established by the department in order to express the unique conventions and practices of the discipline.